How to take on a member of staff in your business:

 Where are you going to find them?

-There are many ways to find the right recruit including word of mouth, social media, recruitment agency, internet job search, advertising and apprenticeships.
+There are many ways to find the right member of staff your your business, including: word of mouth, social media, recruitment agency, internet job search, advertising and apprenticeships.
 Give some thought as to the best place to find your new recruit as some solutions can be expensive and also think about how you are going to screen and select them.
 Asking for a CV is a good starting point as it will provide information on a number of levels.
 Perhaps talk to the interesting candidates on the phone, and then invite a small number to an interview.

 What documentation do you need?